danieln0bre/danieln0bre/README.md

 - 👋 Bachelor student in the UFRN college, Brazil.
-- 💡 Interested in Data Science and Machine Learning.
+- 💡 Interested in Machine Learning, IoT.
-- 💻 Currently studying Deep Learning.
+- 💻 Currently studying Django.
 - ⭐ Seeking to improve everyday!